 Section 403.067, Florida Statutes (F.S.), directs FDEP to develop water quality restoration goals for impaired waterbodies.
 These water quality restoration goals, or total maximum daily loads (TMDLs), are the maximum amount of a pollutant that a waterbody can assimilate and remain suitable for its designated use.
 Once a TMDL is adopted, FDEP may develop a basin management action plan (BMAP) that identifies enforceable strategies for restoring the impaired waterbody.
 The agricultural industry is one of many stakeholders identified in most BMAPs and plays an important role in helping to meet these water quality goals.
-Florida law requires agricultural producers and landowners located within BMAP areas to either enroll in the FDACS BMP Program and properly implement BMPs applicable to their property and operation or to conduct water quality monitoring activities as required by chapter 62-307, F.A.C.
-FDACS strongly encourages producers and agricultural landowners outside BMAP areas to enroll in the BMP Program for the many benefits that enrollment provides.
-Proper implementation of the FDACS agricultural BMPs is the industry's strategy to address agricultural nonpoint pollution sources.
+Florida law requires agricultural producers and landowners located within BMAP areas to either enroll in the FDACS BMP Program and properly implement BMPs applicable to their property and operation or to conduct water quality monitoring activities as required by Rule Chapter 62-307, F.A.C.
+FDACS strongly encourages producers and agricultural landowners outside BMAP areas to also enroll in the BMP Program for the many benefits that enrollment provides.
+Proper implementation of the

+FDACS agricultural BMPs is the industry's strategy to address agricultural nonpoint pollution sources.

-The FDACS Office of Agricultural Water Policy (OAWP) administers the BMP Program for sod operations.
-For the purposes of the OAWP BMP Program, the term "best management practice" means, a practice or combination of practices determined by the coordinating agencies, (FDACS, FDEP, and water management districts (WMDs)) based on research, field-testing, and expert review, to be the most effective and practicable on-location means, including economic and technological considerations, for improving water quality in agricultural discharges.
+The FDACS Office of Agricultural Water Policy (OAWP) administers the BMP Program for nursery operations.
+For the purposes of the OAWP BMP Program, the term "best management practice" means, a practice or combination of practices determined by the coordinating agencies (FDACS, FDEP, and water management districts (WMDs)), based on research, field-testing, and expert review, to be the most effective and practicable on-location means, including economic and technological considerations, for improving water quality in agricultural discharges.
 BMPs must reflect a balance between water quality improvements and agricultural productivity.
 Section 403.067, F.S., authorizes and directs FDACS to develop and adopt by rule BMPs that will help Florida's agricultural industry achieve the reductions allocated in BMAPs.
-BMPs serve as part of a multidisciplinary approach to water resource restoration and protection that includes public/private partnerships, landowner agreements and regional treatment technologies, which together form the comprehensive strategy needed to meet goals established in BMAPs.
+BMPs serve as part of a multidisciplinary approach to water resource restoration and protection that includes public/private partnerships, landowner agreements, and regional treatment technologies, which together form the comprehensive strategy needed to meet goals established in BMAPs.

-Producers or agricultural landowners who are enrolled in the FDACS BMP Program and properly implementing the applicable BMPs identified on the BMP Checklist are entitled to a presumption of compliance with state water quality standards per section 403.067(7)(c)3, F.S.
+Producers or agricultural landowners who are enrolled in the FDACS BMP Program and properly implementing the applicable BMPs identified on the BMP Checklist, or who are in compliance with the Equivalent Program requirements of Rule Chapter 5M-1, F.A.C., are entitled to a presumption of compliance with state water quality standards per section 403.067(7)(c)3., F.S.
 FDACS is required to perform BMP Implementation Verification (IV) site visits to enrolled operations every two years to ensure that BMPs are being properly implemented.
 Details on IV site visits are provided herein.
+Enrollees participating in Equivalent Programs demonstrate compliance with BMPs on the area(s) of the NOI property subject to the Equivalent Program instrument by fulfilling the requirements of Rule 5M-1.008(7), F.A.C.